-Line TranslationMost Windows, DOS and OS/2 programs use files with lines separated by the pair of characters Return, Newline (or Control-M, Control-J).
-But internally Epsilon separates lines with just the newline character, Ctrl-J. Epsilon normally translates between the two systems automatically when reading or writing text files in this format.
-When it reads a file, it removes all Ctrl-M characters, and when it writes a file, it adds a Ctrl-M character before each Ctrl-J.
+Line TranslationMost Windows programs use files with lines separated by the pair of characters Return, Newline (or Control-M, Control-J), just as DOS did.
+But internally Epsilon separates lines with just the newline character, Ctrl-j.
+Epsilon normally translates between the two systems automatically when reading or writing text files in this format.
+When it reads a file, it removes all Ctrl-m characters, and when it writes a file, it adds a Ctrl-m character before each Ctrl-j.

 Epsilon will automatically select one of several other translation types when appropriate, based on the contents of the file you edit.
-It automatically determines whether you're editing a regular file, a binary file, a Unix file, or a Mac file, and uses the proper translation scheme.
+It automatically determines whether you're editing a regular file, a binary file, a Unix file, or an old Mac file (since OS X, Macs have used Unix-style text files), and uses the proper translation scheme.
 You can explicitly override this if necessary.
 Epsilon determines the file type by looking at the first few hundred thousand bytes of the file, and applying heuristics.
 This is quite reliable in practice.
 However, Epsilon may occasionally guess incorrectly.
 You can tell Epsilon exactly which translation scheme to use by providing a numeric argument to a file reading command like find-file, or a file-writing command like save-file or write-file.
 Epsilon will then prompt for which translation scheme to use.

 The set-line-translate command sets this behavior for the current buffer.
 It prompts for the desired type of translation, and makes future file reads and writes use that translation.
 Epsilon will display "Binary", "Unix", "DOS", or "Mac" in the mode line to indicate any special translation in effect.
 (It omits this when the "usual" translation is in effect: Unix files in Epsilon for Unix, DOS files in other versions.)

 Set the default-translation-type variable if you want to force

 Epsilon to always use a particular type of translation when reading